maupilia/SRT/sphinx/Continuum/C-band/TP/start-obs.rst

       :ref:`pointing-focus`

 #.
-Open the calibrationtool client in a terminal to display the pointing and focus plots in real time (if not already open) :
+If the pointing and focus operations are included in your schedule, open the calibrationtool client in a terminal to display the pointing and focus plots in real time (if not already open) :

     ``$ calibrationtoolclient MANAGEMENT/CalibrationTool``  |logo| :numref:`srt_calibrationtool`